xiaoxianyu-office/mm/Skills/Targeters/Children.md

 ## Description
-Targets any child entities summoned by the caster
+Targets any child entities summoned by the caster.
+Does not work for a player caster.

 ## Attributes